About The Church Council

 He trained as an organizer with mostly Spanish-speaking Catholic communities in San Diego, holds a degree in Theology from Oxford University, and writes about the relationship between faith and global humanitarianism, most recently as the co-author of the book Faith, Secularism and Humanitarian Engagement.

-Joey lives in south Seattle with his wife, Emily, and two boys, Rowan and Finlay.
+Joey lives in Tacoma, WA with his wife, Emily, and two boys, Rowan and Finlay.

 Briana’s work focuses on strengthening networks of faith communities to support housing access and ensure that cities are safe and welcoming for immigrant and refugee communities.
 Briana interned as a Living Wage Organizer with CCGS during her year of service with the UCC Justice Leadership Program in 2013.
 She is pleased to return to the work of faith-based community organizing after spending several years as a bilingual (English/Spanish) paralegal.
 She grew up in Colorado and came to the PNW to attend Pacific Lutheran University.
 Briana spent time in Mexico and Central America while completing her degree in Global Studies and Political Science.
 Her favorite places to find rest and renewal are on the trails, near water, on her bike or in her garden.

 E.N.
 “E” West | (they/them/E) | Organizing Staff